spark376/2018-Phase-1/3. API + Logic/README.md

 ```
 This just initializes the state we want to store later.

 We will now start with the onDrop function.
-The onDrop's fuunction has the responsibility of displaying the image when dragged and dropped onto the screen.
+The onDrop's function has the responsibility of displaying the image when dragged and dropped onto the screen.

 ```typescript
  public onDrop(files: any) {